-A traditional Holy Communion (Common Worship, Order 1) service is held on the 2nd and 4th Sundays of each month at 11.30am.
+A traditional Holy Communion (Common Worship, Order 1) service is held on Sundays at 9.30am.

-Contemporary Holy Communion is offered on the 1st Sunday of each month at 10am, exploring the message through a variety of modern and traditional ways.
+Informal Holy Communion is offered on the 1st Sunday of each month at 11am, exploring the message through a variety of modern and traditional ways.

 A spoken Holy Communion (Common Worship, Order 2) based on the Book of Common Prayer is also offered at 8am - a simple service offering a time of peace.

-A traditional Morning Prayer using contemporary language (Common Worship) is held on the 1st and 3rd Sundays at 11.30am.
-This service embraces the value of worshiping within a familiar structure, enjoying traditional liturgy and celebrating hymns new and old.
+A traditional Morning Prayer using contemporary language (Common Worship, this service embraces the value of worshiping within a familiar structure, enjoying traditional liturgy and celebrating hymns new and old.

-Tea and coffee are served in the PEC opposite the church before the service, to enable congregations from the traditional and contemporary services to spend time together.
+Tea and coffee are served in St Peter's Hall next to the church after the service, to enable congregations from the traditional and contemporary services to spend time together.

-We also enjoy family worship at Ignyte, held at 10am on the 2nd Sunday of the month in the PEC.
+We also enjoy family worship at Ignyte, held at 11am on the 2nd Sunday of the month in St Peter's Hall.
 This interactive service not only appeals to children and youth but also offers a different perspective for adults.

 We offer a wide range of worship, learning and social activities for the younger members of our congregation, both through regular groups and ad-hoc events.

 Junior Church meets most Sundays, alongside the 11am service.
 Once a month, parents and carers join Junior Church for a time of modern, interactive worship, known as “Ignyte”.

 More information about Ignyte, youth services and other activites for younger people can be found here.